 - Providing information to or testifying before a government body conducting an investigation, hearing, or inquiry

 Virginia whistleblower protection laws also allow wrongfully terminated individuals to pursue a private right of action against their former employers within one year of the employer’s prohibited retaliatory action.

 Speak With a Richmond Employment Lawyer for Even More Helpful Information

 The scope of employment law is vast, and this post merely scratches the surface of its most important points for Virginia workers.
-For more specific information about Virginia employment laws, please contact a Richmond employment lawyer at Pierce / McCoy by calling 757-304-6655 or using our online contact form.
+For more specific information about Virginia employment laws, please contact a Richmond employment lawyer at Pierce / Jewett by calling 757-304-6655 or using our online contact form.